-Mitigation measures have been examined to reduce cooling demand without the use of active cooling such as increasing the openable window areas, the use of night-time purge ventilation, and the use of internal blinds.
-The overheating analysis shows that even with the incorporation of the mitigation measures the commercial development still fails to pass the overheating criteria during the summer months.
-Therefore, throughout the year, all occupied spaces will be supplemented with cooling that the natural ventilation cannot achieve.
+Mitigation measures have been examined to reduce cooling demand without the use of active cooling such as the use of night-time purge ventilation, the use of internal blinds, and increasing the openable window areas.
+The overheating analysis shows that even with the incorporation of all the mitigation measures the commercial development still fails to pass the TM52 overheating criteria during the summer months.
+However, the use of night-time cooling helps reduce the overheating risk and cooling loads, therefore, will be incorporated within the design and be included within the tenant fit out.

+All occupied spaces will be supplemented with cooling throughout the year to achieve occupant thermal comfort that the natural ventilation cannot achieve.
 The results of the overheating analysis are presented within the revised Energy and Sustainability Statement issued on 28-07-2023.